 This Slow Cooker Chicken Parmesan Soup has all of the flavors of decadent Chicken Parmesan in a waistline-friendly crockpot soup!
 This family-friendly dinner recipe takes just minutes to prep.

 When I was growing up, my mom had a crock pot that she used to make exactly one thing – her “vegetable” soup, which really also contained beef short ribs.
 Midwest livin’, man.
+She also made lasagna with cottage cheese – another Midwest classic!
 So from a young age, I associated slow cookers with homemade soups like this Slow Cooker Chicken Parmesan Soup.
 Crock pots really are a great way to make soup, as the ingredients have all day to slowly simmer, release their flavors, and come together into one harmonious bowl of deliciousness.

 About this Slow Cooker Chicken Parmesan Soup: